Rome2Rio

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.

-1. Train to Belfast International Airport, fly to Bristol Airport, train
+1. Fly Dublin Airport to Bristol Airport, train

 best